federicomarilungo/web_automation_seed/README.md

-## Welcome to N Automation Project!
+## Welcome to Backoffice Automation Project!

 Hi!
-My name is Federico Marilungo, if you need something you can find me in Slack
+My name is Federico Marilungo

 If you are new working with python, pipenv, pytest or selenium, I would recommend you follow this course